kubernetes/website/content/zh/docs/concepts/services-networking/service.md

 <!--
-In `ipvs` mode, kube-proxy watches Kubernetes Services and Endpoints, calls `netlink` interface to create IPVS rules accordingly and synchronizes IPVS rules with Kubernetes Services and Endpoints periodically.
+In `ipvs` mode, kube-proxy watches Kubernetes Services and Endpoints, calls `netlink` interface to caareate IPVS rules accordingly and synchronizes IPVS rules with Kubernetes Services and Endpoints periodically.
 This control loop ensures that IPVS status matches the desired state.